swaponline/MultiCurrencyWallet/docs/plugin/SUPPORT.md

 ### Is it possible to integrate this plugin into %PluginName%?
 > This plugin was not designed to interact with %PluginName%.

+### I already bought your plugin.
+How do I get the NTF plugin?
+> Please contact us privately https://t.me/swaponlinebot – we will help you.

 ### Where to read about ...
 > http://support.swaponline.io/